taichi-dev/taichi/docs/export_kernels.rst

 .. note::

-    Equivalently, you may also specify these two arguments from environment variables if you are on Unix-alike system:
+    Equivalently, you may also specify these two arguments from environment variables on Unix-like system:

     .. code-block:: bash

         TI_ARCH=cc TI_ACTION_RECORD=mpm88.yml python mpm88.py

-Compose YAML into single C file
+Compose YAML into a single C file
 +++++++++++++++++++++++++++++++

-Now all necessary information are saved in ``mpm88.yml``.
-However the ``kernel_source``'s are separated one-by-one.
+Now all necessary information is saved in ``mpm88.yml``.
+However, the ``kernel_source``s are separated one-by-one.
-So you may want to **compose** the separate kernels into **one single file** to make distribution easier.
+You may want to **compose** the separate kernels into **one single file** in order to distribute it easier.

-We provide a useful tool to compose them, type these commands to your console:
+We provide a useful tool to do this, type these commands to your console:

 .. code-block:: bash